The COVID-19 Infection Survey aims to measure:

-4. There is more uncertainty around estimates after 13 January (as shown by the dashed lines), as lab results for this period are still being processed at the time of publication.
-Additional swab tests that become available after this publication are included in subsequent models, meaning that modelled estimates can change as additional data are included.
+- There is more uncertainty around estimates after 10 March (as shown by the vertical dashed line), as lab results for this period are still being processed at the time of publication.
+Additional swab tests that become available after this publication are included in subsequent models, meaning that modelled estimates can change as additional data is included.

-5. Modelled estimates are not directly comparable with the 14-day weighted estimates.
-The data 14-day weighted estimates underpins the modelled estimates and is provided for context.
+- Modelled estimates are not directly comparable with the 14-day weighted estimates provided in the accompanying dataset on the ONS website.
+The 14-day weighted estimates underpin the modelled estimates and are provided for context.

 There is a problem